-We are moving to the Seattle Children’s Research Institute as of May 1st, 2023 where we will be a part of the University of Washington School of Medicine, and the department of Genome Sciences.
+We have moved to the Seattle Children’s Research Institute as of May 1st, 2023 where we are a part of the University of Washington School of Medicine, and the department of Genome Sciences.
 We are hiring at all levels.

 We are interested in the design of probabilistic machine learning methods and statistical models that incorporate known biochemical principles to facilitate decision-making from limited data and to allow for asking smarter questions.
 We have a major focus on quantitative analysis of regulatory variation in the human genome from large scale functional genomics data and its application to rare diseases and precision medicine.